victormejia/angular-testing-workshop/README.md

 **Code**: `src/app/core/menu`

-In this module, we will learn the basic steps in setting up unit tests using the Angular Testing Utilities.
+In this module, we will learn the basic steps in setting up unit tests using the Angular testing utilities.
 There are [3 standard methods of testing Angular components](https://vsavkin.com/three-ways-to-test-angular-2-components-dcea8e90bd8d):

   * **Isolated** tests: we treat the component class as vanilla JS.
 Don't render the component.
-  * **Shallow** tests: Use the Angular testing utilities to render the component, but don't render children components
+  * **Shallow** tests: use the Angular testing utilities to render the component, but don't render children components.
   * **Integration** tests: **not** end-to-end tests here.
 In this method we render children components also.

 When testing components, we will be using the **shallow** method of testing components, and when our components take in inputs, and/or we want to test outputs, we will use a test host component.